-A: There is a stereotype that pageant girls are incapable of affecting real change.
+A: There is a stereotype that pageant girls are incapable of effecting real change.
 I would say that one of the greatest lessons I’ve learned is that one voice is always better than none.
 Even if you are the only person speaking out about something, that is still one more than before.
 With Meatless Monday and Move It Monday, we are advocating for a pledge that is taken one day a week.
 These small changes can be the catalyst to a larger health initiative with long-lasting effects.
 This applies to everything.
 Small steps can add up and result in big changes.

 Q: Everyone has daily struggles, what are some of yours in relation to competition?

 A: I always try to do too much.
 I throw myself fully into preparation, and that can be both a good thing and a bad thing.
 It’s in my personality that I do things fully, but sometimes I say “yes” to too many things and end up overloading myself, which can be very stressful.
 I believe that it’s important to make the most out of your time as a titleholder, but it’s also important to find a balance between pageantry and the rest of your life.
 I’m still working on that.

 Q: How do you balance the job of being Miss Hamden and the demands of being a Fordham student?